-- D. Telephone expenses incurred in conducting follow-up activities on CTE program concentrators, if not provided by the LEA or school - E. Mobile communication - F. Postage expenses incurred in conducting follow-up activities on CTE program concentrators, if not provided by the LEA or school - G. Telecommunications expenses - H. Repairs and labor - 4) Student-related Expenses - A. Transportation/field trips - i.
+- B. Advertising - C. Printing/reproduction costs - D. Telephone expenses incurred in conducting follow-up activities on CTE program concentrators, if not provided by the LEA or school - E. Mobile communication - F. Postage expenses incurred in conducting follow-up activities on CTE program concentrators, if not provided by the LEA or school - G. Telecommunications expenses - H. Repairs and labor - Student-related Expenses - A. Transportation/field trips - i.
 Substitute Teacher Pay to free CTE teacher to supervise students on an approved field trip. - ii.
 Staff Travel, Subsistence and Registration Fees: To be paid for CTE teacher expenses incurred during the performance of official duties on an approved field trip. - 1.
 Field trip must be supervised by at least one qualified/licensed Career and Technical Education teacher.
 Supervision includes being present and an active chaperone during the field trip. - 2.
 Expenses for chaperones (in addition to CTE teachers), necessary to comply with local board policies for supervision of students, may be paid from CTE funds when those chaperones are supervising CTE students on approved field trip.
 Chaperones should be other CTE personnel or, when CTE personnel are not available, other school system personnel.
 Non-school system personnel may not be paid from CTE funds to chaperone students.
 Non-school personnel expenses may be paid from other sources per local guidelines and policies. - iii.
 Student Transportation: To be paid for costs incurred in transporting CTE students to and from an approved field trip.
-If an overnight field trip, student subsistence is a local responsibility. - B. Work-based insurance - C. Hepatitis B Virus Immunization for applicable programs - D. Student background checks for clinical internships - E. Supplementary textbooks - F. Library books - G. Work study students - H. Business & Industry Credentials: allotted funds should be used to provide at least one credential opportunity for each CTE student enrolled in a credential bearing course.
-Credential assessment and related purchases should use object code 351. - i.
+If an overnight field trip, student subsistence is a local responsibility. - B. Work-based learning insurance - C. Hepatitis B Virus Immunization for applicable programs - D. Student background checks for clinical internships - E. Supplementary textbooks - F. Library books - G. Work study students - H. Business & Industry Credentials: allotted funds may be used to provide credential opportunities for each CTE student enrolled in a credential bearing course only if all funds allotted in PRC 0083 have been expended.
+Credential assessment and related purchases should use object code 03510. - i.
 Funds can be used to pay for credential assessment fees or vouchers that allow students to take an industry assessment.
 Additionally, funds may be used to provide students an opportunity to retake an assessment.
 Funds may not be used to purchase credential opportunities for teachers using this object code. - ii.
 Credential test prep materials can be purchased using these funds.
 Credential test preparation resources include items such as sample credential assessments or credential assessment software prep packages that are aligned to the industry credential and help students improve their chances for success.
 These materials can only be purchased if the district offers the related credential to all students.
 Any tangible test prep materials will become property of the district and does not become property of the student.
+Funds may not be used to purchase curriculum material although it may align with the credential.